DefaultLP/UnityEditorStyles/README.md

 | --- | --- | --- |
 | <h3>ProjectBrowserSubAssetExpandBtn</h3> | ![Alt text](Dark/img/ProjectBrowserSubAssetExpandBtn_text.png) | ![Alt text](Dark/img/ProjectBrowserSubAssetExpandBtn_textless.png) |

 Those icons scale with the size of the element.
-Since there are two tabs even in the text-less version it gets streched.
+Since there are two tabs even in the text-less version it gets stretched.
 <br><br>